BasicVariable/BM-Wrapped-Docs/README.md

 **• Snipe balancer**

-When BM-Wrapped gets a snipe, it'll cycle through the list of users with functioning flipTokens and check who would want the deal.
+When BM-Wrapped finds a snipe, it'll cycle through the list of users with functioning flipTokens and check who would want the deal.
-The user closest to the top of the (purchase) queue will get the snipe, if the snipe is successful they'll be moved to the bottom of the queue.
+The user closest to the bottom of the (purchase) queue, the user with less value sniped, will get the snipe.
+If the snipe is successful they'll have their totalSnipeValue increased which will make them less likely to get the snipe.
+This distributes snipes equally between users and is why having a good config is important (you won't always get the coolest 1.3/1k snipe).

 **• Tutorial**
 ```